 • A living wage has to put a floor, not a ceiling, on wage payment and secure a minimum income for all workers.
 Ideally, a living wage should have a regional approach so as not to increase wage competition between countries, instead increasing the base wage level for all workers.

 Freedom of Association

-The commitment to a real living-wage benchmark from companies also opens up space in wage negotiations between workers and factory owners.
-Currently factory owners will say they have no choice but to keep wages low due to the low prices paid by buyers.
-In many cases this means that workers are under threat of loosing their job or risk physical harm if they ask for higher wages.
-But if unions or worker groups know that brands being produced in their factory have committed to a specified living-wage figure, these negotiations are opened up and a living wage becomes a possibility.
+The commitment to a real living wage benchmark from companies also opens up space in wage negotiations between workers and factory owners.
+Currently, factory owners will say they have no choice but to keep wages low due to the low prices paid by buyers.
+In many cases this means that workers are under threat of losing their jobs or risk physical harm if they ask for higher wages.
+But if unions or worker groups know that brands being produced in their factory have committed to a specified living wage figure, these negotiations are opened up, and a living wage becomes a possibility.

 Poverty pay is one of the most pressing issues for workers worldwide, and it is embedded systemically in the global garment and sportswear industries.
 Companies have relied for decades on this system of poverty pay and exploitation, justifying the outsourcing of cheaply paid assembly work with the need to remain competitive in the global market and to offer cheaper prices to consumers.

-Governments have kept minimum wages low under pressure from brands and retailers, and in a bid to create jobs and provide an economic boost to their state economies.
+Governments have kept minimum wages low under pressure from brands and retailers in a bid to create jobs and provide an economic boost to their state economies.

 Latest news on living wages

 Bangladesh government proposes new poverty wage of 12,500 BDT ($113) per month, ignoring the workers’ desperate calls